zompimalakae/termux-monet/docs/en/Working_with_APKs.md

-holds built APK statistics: GitHub login, date stamp, repository projects download size, build time, the number of AndroidManifest.xml files found and how many APKs were successfully built on device for each login that successfully built at least one APK on device from Github with BuildAPKs.
+holds built APK statistics: GitHub login, date stamp, repository projects download size, build time, the number of AndroidManifest.xml files found and how many APKs were successfully built on device for each login that successfully built at least one APK on device from GitHub with BuildAPKs.

 You can build Android browsers and file managers in Termux by issuing